Girija-P552002/devops_practice2/README.md

 # devops_practice2
-this is to practice the git and git hub somw how i have done my project
+this is to practice the git and git hub some how i have done my project but its not visible